elpython/elpython-meta/README.md

 One big difference would be that EL Python would be a source-only project: it would *not* provide any prebuilt binary installers for any platform.
 Instead, the expectation would be that redistributors would take the project and produce binaries in the formats of interest to them.

+In addition, while EL Python would transparently consume extension modules and wheel files built for CPython, a mechanism would need to be provided for publishers to indicate when their artifacts were EL Python specific (i.e. they're depending on a feature backported from a later Python release).

 # What is the proposed relationship with the PSF?